Wise Debit Card Review

 How Much Does it Cost?

-- When you're withdrawing money with the card for free, up to £200 and above that amount you get charged 2% of the withdrawal size.
+- When you're withdrawing money from an ATM with the card over $250 NZ dollars per month, you get charged 2% of the withdrawal size.

-- When you first open the account, you must load £20 (or your currency equivalent) to verify your identity.
+- When you first open the account, you'll need to add money (£20 or your currency equivalent) for personal use.

 The Currency Shop says: